 Chocolate Chia Seed Pudding Almond Milk

-Close the jar and shake vigorously to combine all the ingredients together.
+- Close the jar and shake vigorously to combine all the ingredients.

-Refrigerate for 30 minutes.
-Open the jar, give a good stir with a fork to avoid the seeds to stick together and form lumps.
+- Refrigerate for 30 minutes.
+Open the jar, give a good stir with a fork to prevent the seeds from sticking together and forming lumps.
 Close the jar and shake vigorously again for about 20 seconds.

-When ready to eat serve in individual serving bowl with extra unsweetened whipped cream, cocoa nibs and fresh berries on top.
+- When ready to eat, serve in an individual serving bowl with extra unsweetened whipped cream, cocoa nibs and fresh berries on top.

 - Can be stored in the fridge in a glass mason jar for up to 1 week.